After staying in Tel Aviv for a month and a half in 2019, here’s a quick guide to living in Tel Aviv (or staying in Tel Aviv long-term).

 This is a guide to getting the most out of your time in Tel Aviv, for anyone considering moving to Tel Aviv and curious about where to stay, how to get around and what to eat.

-This is a guide centered around learning about Tel Aviv and Israeli culture.
+This is a guide centred around learning about Tel Aviv and Israeli culture.
 Even though you should really try a few parts of Israel to get the full experience, Tel Aviv’s culture and life is a key pillar.
-(Note: because we focus on life and culture, don’t expect us to recommend five-star hotels or Michelin-starred restaurants.)

 When to visit Tel Aviv (and a word on holidays and weekends)

 Tel Aviv gets very hot in summer time (40 C/100 F) and pretty cold in winter (not below freezing, but it’s not as fun).
 For this reason, I’d suggest visiting in late spring or early autumn, northern hemisphere.
 April to May are great, as are August to October.

 If you visit in March (or maybe early April), you may experience the khamsin, a dry and hot wind that blows over the desert for a period of around fifty days (thus its name, which means fifty in Arabic).
 It is erratic and happens to different degrees every year, but does happen.

 Passover/holidays: If you visit in March/April, check the calendar for when Passover happens.
 During this period, while the weather is great, a lot of more “local” places (like hummus joints) will be closed, and hotels will be more expensive

 On the other hand, during Passover and holidays, streets will be a lot quieter.
 It’s fine if Passover is bracketed by a week on either side, but I wouldn’t go just for Passover as a tourist.